dave/dst/README.md

 //package main
 //
 //func main() {
-//	var i int  // the Decorated interface allows access to common
+//	var i int  // the Decorated interface allows access to the common
-//	i++        // decoration properties (Start, End and Space) for
+//	i++        // decoration properties (Space, Start, End and After)
-//	println(i) // all Expr, Stmt and Decl nodes.
+//	println(i) // for all Expr, Stmt and Decl nodes.
 //}
 ```